Can my mathlete do the test on their own?

 Yes.
 My suggestion: pick the lower level first, then work your way upward.

-Why did you extend the time window (in Fall it was 90 minutes)?
+Why did you reduce the time window?

 Are we allowed to print the questions for our mathlete?

 Absolutely.
 Just make sure you hide them until right before they start the test!

 On balance, tech support and moral support.
 You can provide clarification on wording, and provide definitions if needed.
 But *please* try to resist the temptation to help with problem solving.
 If you want to get in there, save that for Picture Perfect!

 Why don't you provide solutions or review the test?

 We want students to try to solve these problems, and during the '2nd half' of Fan4 - what we call "Picture Perfect" - they are given ample time to do so.
 Providing solutions or doing a review would ruin this opportunity.
 Many students tackle these problems in our summer camp and over the course of a few days manage to get onto the Picture Perfect leaderboard.
 It's challenging and fun !

 Why don't you capture all the team data when people first sign up?

 Things happen last minute (all the more so these days).
 Students may join a team late.
 Others may forget to show up, or have a last minute conflict.
 Captains may have tech issues.
 Team names change.
 The goal is to maximize flexibility and take an accurate snapshot of the team when they actually take the test.